cbmrphenomics/cbmrphenomics.github.io/esrum/source/tips_and_tricks/tmux.rst

-terminal window and tmux will keep running on the server, but note that this may have undesirable side-effects (such as the terminal windows being stuck at a certain size), since it takes tmux a while to register that the connection has been lost.
+terminal window and tmux will keep running on the server, but note that this may have undesirable side-effects (such as the terminal windows being stuck at a certain size), since it takes tmux a while to register that the connection has been lost:

+..

+   TODO: Screenshot

 Once you wish to resume your work, you can use the ``tmux attach`` (command to re-open your running sessions, optionally specifying the